 - Breast MRI: A proven form of three-dimensional imaging that is the most sensitive for detecting breast cancer.

 - Breast ultrasound: Imaging that allows real-time viewing of tissue within the breast.

 Breast Cancer Treatment Options

 We are focused on personalized comprehensive cancer care.
-IU Health Arnett Cancer Centers comprise a highly specialized, multidisciplinary team of doctors including:
+IU Health Arnett Cancer Center comprises a highly specialized, multidisciplinary team of doctors.

 Our team of experts evaluates the unique genetic features of each breast cancer for the most effective personalized treatment plan.

 Our breast surgeons are experts in preserving the natural appearance of the breast utilizing advanced techniques such as lumpectomies through very small incisions.
 If a mastectomy is necessary, the nipple can be spared and a new breast reconstructed.
 Because we specialize in breast cancer, we have the expertise to treat cancers that are rare and aggressive.
 Our surgical expertise offers treatment for tumors sometimes considered too difficult to treat.

 There are three general levels of cancer treatment: